-- 1. Base salary
+- Base salary

 - Cash-based annual incentive plans

 - Stepping Stool Bonus

 - Manage the Present and Create the Future ("RSU Plan") Bonus

 - Profit Bonus

 - Performance-based Discretionary Bonus (Non-Operational Executives only)

-- 2. Deferred Incentive Awards
+- Deferred Incentive Awards

 - 3. Performance-based Discretionary Bonus (Share Options or Share Grants)

 Fair compensation means compensation in line with like-sized and like-focused companies for achieving targeted goals and performance.
-The Company prepares comparisons for executives based on broad industry surveys of like-sized companies as well as assessing specific compensation for publicly traded companies in Canada with similar capitalization and focused on similar industries in Canada and the US.
-When setting executive compensation at Linamar, the Company sets pay levels based on comparisons of total cash compensation and total direct compensation as well as levels of fixed pay versus performance-based pay, performance pay programs to incent executives of these companies and broader industry trends.
+The Company prepares comparisons for executives based on broad industry surveys of like-sized companies, as well as assessing specific compensation for publicly traded companies in Canada, whose capitalization and focus on industries in Canada and the United States are similar to those of Linamar.
+When setting executive compensation at Linamar, the Company sets: pay levels based on comparisons of total cash compensation, including total direct compensation, and levels of fixed pay on comparisons of performance-based pay, performance pay programs that incentivize executives of similar companies, as well as broader industry trends.